Home > Europe > Belgium > One Day in Bruges, Belgium

 Minnewater Park

-After arriving at Bruges Station, I walked across the street to Minnewater Park, a peaceful green space filled with canals, walking trails, swans, and lush plant life.
+After arriving at Bruges Station, I walked across the street to Minnewater Park, a peaceful green space with canals, walking trails, swans, and lush plant life.
 The park is best known for Lovers’ Lake and Lovers’ Bridge, both of which add to its romantic atmosphere.

 Lovers' Bridge at Minnewater Park